 It’s when you switch to coarser grits you can feel the motor slowing down.
-It’s not a deal-breaker, you still will get fine results if you let it work at its own pace, but it will take long
+It’s not a deal-breaker, you still will get fine results if you let it work at its own pace, but it will take longer.

-A 5-inch pad has a hook and loop system for easy sanding discs changing.
+A 5-inch pad has a hook and loop system for easy sanding disc changing.
 However, if you prefer a stick on paper, you can always easily change the base for one that accepts this kind of sandpaper.

 5. Black & Decker BDERO600 Random Orbital Sander

-This model can be considered as an upgrade from BDERO100.
+This model can be considered an upgrade from BDERO100.
 It’s a newer model, but is it really an upgrade?
 Let’s try to dig a bit deeper and tell you about what this sander has to offer.

 Another difference is the paddle switch activation, which is an entirely new approach to starting up a power tool.
 It’s quite intuitive.
 You simply press the top of the sander with your palm as you usually do when sanding, and it activates the sander.

 It’s quite cool, isn’t it?
 As long as the paddle switch works smoothly.
 You can also lock it in a working position, which makes it more comfortable to use.

 The shape of this sander seems to be designed more comfortably than BDERO100.
 The size of the handle is smaller and would fit nicely, even for smaller hands.
 The dust collector works fine, but I wouldn’t count on it to collect most of the dust.

 It also wouldn’t connect to a shop vac unless you find an adapter that fits or you make it fit with a little DIY.
 Overall, another budget-friendly sander that is compact, lightweight, and comfortable.